Quantum Gravity Effects on Fermionic Dark Matter and Gravitational Waves: Swampland Global Symmetry Conjectures

 Having specified the global-symmetry breaking operator, the next question is to estimate the size of the scale $\Lambda_{\rm QG}$.
 In the literature one often encounters the statement that we expect $\Lambda_{\rm QG} \sim \mathcal{O}(M_{\rm Pl})$~\cite{Addazi:2021xuf}.
 We emphasize, however, that this is not necessarily required by QG in itself.
 Indeed, a global symmetry can be broken by non-perturbative instanton effects (e.g.\ D-brane instanton in string theory \cite{Blumenhagen:2006xt,Florea:2006si,Blumenhagen:2009qh} or gravitational instanton \cite{Giddings:1987cg,Lee:1988ge,Abbott:1989jw,Coleman:1989zu}), in which case the operator in eq.~\eqref{eq:breaking} is suppressed by a factor $e^{-\mathcal{S}}$, where the dimensionless parameter $\mathcal{S}$ represents the size of the action of the non-perturbative instanton.
-In this case, the scale $\Lambda_{\rm QG}$ should be estimated as
+In this case, the scale $\Lambda_{\rm QG}$ should be estimated as\footnote{The actual estimate of the size of the higher-dimensional operator in eq.~\eqref{eq:breaking} contains, in addition to the exponential factor $e^{-\mathcal{S}}$, powers of $\Lambda_{UV}/M_{\rm Pl}$ (where $\Lambda_{\rm UV}$ is the UV cutoff of the theory) and an overall numerical coefficient.
+These extra factors can further suppress the size of the higher-dimensional operators, and hence raise the size of $\Lambda_{\rm QG}$ (cf.\ \cite{Daus:2020vtf}).
+For the rest of this paper, we simplify the discussion by absorbing these factors into the definition of $\mathcal{S}$.}

 Note that the appearance of an exponential factor in the energy scale is familiar for asymptotically free theories, where a new scale, which is exponentially suppressed from the UV cutoff scale, appears via dimensional transmutation.
 The appearance of the new scale in eq.~\eqref{Lambda_QG} is based on a similar non-perturbative mechanism, except that the new scale here is exponentially enhanced (instead of exponentially suppressed), since we are dealing with higher-dimensional non-renormalizable operators in the theory.